-I remembered that I was drawn to the big church in the middle of the Old Town and even though we went in twice to see it I realize that I missed to see a lot.
-It’s often so you go in and you don’t know what to see of the many things from the past.
-It is an awesome thought that people have been in such an old building for nearly a thousand years!
+I remembered that I was drawn to the big church in the middle of the Old Town, and even though we went in twice to see it, I realise that I missed seeing a lot.
+It’s often so you go in and you don’t know what to chose to see.
+It is an incredible thought that people have been in such an old building for nearly a thousand years!
 A lot of knowledge can be found at the St Giles’ webpage.
-It is also known as the High Kirk of Edinburgh !
-In Danish the word for church is “kirke”.
+It is also known as the High Kirk of Edinburgh!
+In English, the word for church is “Kirke”.
 The outstanding stained glass windows are from the 19th and 20th centuries.
 They are difficult to show on photos.

 The Cathedral stands on the Royal Mile between Edinburgh Castle and the Palace of Holyroodhouse